jirutka/commons-hibernate/README.md

 - Implementation of [GenericDAO](http://github.com/jirutka/commons-persistence/) for Hibernate
 - Abstract decorator for _Criteria_ (with generic method chaining)
 - Extended decorator for _Criteria_ that implements the Visitor pattern for easy extensibility
+- Embeddable class for composite identifier of two Long types
 - HibernateUtils